International Plant Protection Convention

 The International Plant Protection Convention (IPPC) is a 1951 multilateral treaty overseen by the United Nations Food and Agriculture Organization that aims to secure coordinated, effective action to prevent and to control the introduction and spread of pests of plants and plant products.
 The Convention extends beyond the protection of cultivated plants to the protection of natural flora and plant products.
 It also takes into consideration both direct and indirect damage by pests, so it includes weeds.
+IPPC promulgates International Standards for Phytosanitary Measures (ISPMs).